Jewish Museum ( Visit Site )

 The Jewish Museum depicts British Jewish history, life, culture and heritage.
 The museum has a collection of Jewish ceremonial art, including the Lindo lamp, British Hanukkah menorah.
 The Judaism gallery displays collection of Jewish ceremonial art.
 The Holocaust gallery exhibits items and filmed survivor testimony from Leon Greenman.
 There are collections of drawings, prints, paintings, and photographs.

 Address: Camden Town, Raymond Burton House, 129-131 Albert Street, London, NW1 7NB, United Kingdom

-The British Library in London is one of the largest and most important libraries in the world.
-There are over 150 million research articles, books, journals, newspapers, magazines, music recordings, databases, etc stored in the library.
-Its standing as a book library comes just next to the American Library of Congress with books dating back to about 300 B.C.
-According to the Library sources, each year, three million items bought from all over world are added to the library.
-The place is a great source of information for book lovers, researchers, educationists, teachers, professors and the general public.
+The British Library is one of the largest and most important libraries in the world.
+The library contains over 170 million research articles, books, journals, newspapers, magazines, music recordings, databases, etc., in both print and digital format.
 The statue of the 'thinking' Issac Newton in the premises describes the mindset of those visiting the library.

 Address: St Pancras, 96 Euston Road, London, NW1 2DB, United Kingdom

 The British Museum is one of the greatest storehouses of human culture, art, history and antiquities in the world, located in the Bloomsbury area of London.
 Over 8 million objects originating from every corner of the globe and every era, shapes are exhibited in the museum using various themes, permanent and temporary exhibitions and galleries.

 Address: Great Russell Street, London, WC1B 3DG, United Kingdom